Training and Development

 After agencies know their focus and have developed their plans, they can determine the exact training needed to meet objectives through a needs assessment.
 There are four types of needs assessment.
 They are:

-Based on the job in question, this type of need can be the most difficult or easiest to identify.
-Occupational, job, and task analyses are conducted to determine the type of training needed.
+- Based on the job in question, this type of need can be the most difficult or easiest to identify.
+Occupational, job, and task analysis are conducted to determine the type of training needed.

 Challenges and Issues